oaj1/Insurance_Claims/README.md

 - As data cleaning and visualization occurs, dynamically create intuitative visualizations.
 - Build interactive dashboards to visually explain fraud risk factors.
 - Use Tableau for communicating findings to non-technical stakeholders.
-- See the below linke to for Tableau Public (still in progress) **Note:** I will use Tableau for visualization and story telling, Python for more advanced statistics and analysis.
+- See the below link to for Tableau Public (still in progress) **Note:** I will use Tableau for visualization and story telling, Python for more advanced statistics and analysis.

 ---